Zsoren/python_bikeshare_data/README.md

   Each file contains bike share trip data for the respective city.

 - **Python Script**:
   - `bikeshare_project.py` - This script can be run locally through the command line to launch the interactive analysis.
 Make sure the `.csv` files are in the same directory as the script.
-The program will prompt users to filter the dataset by city, month, or day, and then display the relevant statistics based on the selections.S
+The program will prompt users to filter the dataset by city, month, or day, and then display the relevant statistics based on the selections.